-As noted above, our Board is currently comprised of four independent and two non-independent directors and, commencing on April 28, 2014, will be expanded and consist of five independent directors and two non-independent directors.
+As noted above, our Board is currently comprised of six independent and two non-independent directors.

 Mr. Rosenfeld has served as Chairman of the Board and Chief Executive Officer since August 2008, and has been a member of the Board since February 2008.
 The Board has designated one of the independent directors as Presiding Director to preside over executive sessions.
 We believe that the number of independent, experienced directors that comprise our Board, along with the independent oversight of our Presiding Director, benefits the Company and its stockholders.